NiklasMencke/react-ab-test-hooks/README.md

 ## Support

-If you like this library it would be amazing if you could star it here on GitHub. :)
+If you like this library it would be amazing if you would give it a star :)

 ## License